ZIFODS/config_templates/README.md

-# Configuration templates
+# Configuration templates and Python project setup

-This repository contains standard templates for configuration files.
+This repository contains standard templates for configuration files and tools for setting up general purpose Python projects that follow best practices.

 ## hatch.toml